-Current students who have earned satisfactory academic progress, but are unable to enroll in the next term, may consider a leave of absence.
-Students desiring a leave of absence from the Seminary should notify the Registrar's Office of their planned leave of absence and their anticipated return date to PTS.
+If a current student who has earned satisfactory academic progress chooses not to enroll in the next term, the student should notify the Registrar's Office of this intent and of his or her expected term of returning.
 Failure to enroll after 13 months or more will require the student to apply for readmission.
 Special students may not resume degree-seeking status when they return after a leave of absence.